jeanvillafuerte/T-Data/README.md

 ### Perfomance

-Excellent performance having into account you dont have to deal with DbConnection anymore, here is a fair test were we usually dispose connection after use
+Experience really good performance without the hassle of managing DbConnection.
+Here's a fair test where we consistently dispose of connections after each use.

 Note: Tested with Docker MSSQL locally